-- 27. Councillors must take the following into account before 'calling-in' a planning application for consideration by the Planning Committee: - a) Subject to the terms of reference of the Planning Committee and these rules a planning application other than those identified in the weekly Planning Publicity Schedule can be called in by a Councillor for determination by the Committee; - b) The guiding principle of 'Call-In' is that there is a wider public interest in the application being considered by the Committee - c) Prior to a Councillor calling in an application he/she must inspect the submitted plans and is advised to discuss the application with the relevant case/planning officer. - The 'call-in' will be activated by an email to the Planning Development Manager and the case officer which must give a planning reason why it should be determined by the Committee; - e) The email must be received by Planning Officers no later than one day after the end of the public consultation period for that application.
-The date of which is set out on the weekly Publicity schedule in which it was publicised. - f) The Committee report will identify the Councillor who called in the application along with the reason given. - g) Councillors who 'call-in' an application are expected to attend and speak at the Planning Committee setting out their concerns and issues.
-This will inform the general debate of the committee. - If Councillors are unable to attend for any reason, they should send a statement to the Chairman setting out their issues and concerns so that they can be read out at the committee meeting. - i) Where the councillor who 'Called-in' an application is a member of the Planning Committee, that councillor will be given 3 minutes to speak following the public speakers and may then speak again as a member of the Committee during its debate on the item.
+- 30. Councillors must take the following into account before 'calling-in' a planning application for consideration by the Planning Committee: - a) Subject to the terms of reference of the Planning Committee and these rules a planning application other than those identified in the weekly Planning Publicity Schedule can be called in by a Councillor for determination by the Committee; - b) A councillor may only call-in an application which is in his or her ward.
+If the councillor considers that there is a matter of public interest arising in an application situated in another ward, then early contact should be made with the relevant ward councillors; - c) The guiding principle of 'Call-In' is that there is a material planning concern, in the application being considered by the Committee.
+The decision to refer an application to the Planning Committee rests with the Planning Development Manager. - d) Prior to a councillor calling in an application, he/she must inspect the submitted plans and is advised to discuss the application with the relevant case/planning officer. - e) The 'call-in' will be activated by an email to the Planning Development Manager and the case officer which must give a material planning reason why it should be determined by the Committee; - f) The email must be received by Planning Officers no later than one day after the end of the public consultation period for that application.
+The date of which is set out on the weekly Publicity Schedule in which it was publicised; - g) The Committee report will identify the councillor who called in the application along with the reason given; - h) Councillors who 'call-in' an application are expected to attend and speak at the Planning Committee setting out their concerns and issues.
+This will inform the general debate of the committee; - i) If a councillor is unable to attend for any reason, they should send a statement to the Chairman setting out their issues and concerns so that they can be read out at the committee meeting.

+j) Where the councillor who 'Called-in' an application is a member of the Planning Committee, that councillor will be given three- minutes to speak following the public speakers and may then speak again as a member of the Committee during its debate on the item.